UCSOAR/AvionicsTooling/svg2svelte-preprocessor/README.md

 It is essential that every color used in the SVG exported from Figma is mapped to a dynamic CSS variable.
 This is because the Svelte component requires these dynamic CSS variables to allow for programatic customization of theme switching.

-Once the Svelte component is generated, it can be copied into the `RocketControlUnitGUI` project.
-The `Diagram.svelte` file should be placed in the `src/components` directory.
+Once the Svelte component is generated, it can replace the existing `Diagram.svelte` file in the `RocketControlUnitGUI` project.

 <br />